 Why I Recommend Walking to My Patients

-I often encourage patients to start with walking, especially if they’ve been inactive or are
+I often encourage patients to start with walking, especially if they’ve been inactive or are recovering from pain.
+Here’s why:

 It keeps joints moving: Walking helps maintain mobility in key joints like the hips, knees,